KaiLee97/CharacterCollector/README.md

 ### App where you can roll for random characters from anime/manga and claim them to add to your own collection!

+A fun mix of media and game.

+Everyone likes to own things.
+The instant hit of dopamine when your package arrives and you can’t wait to open it and see what’s inside.

+This is an app for you to feel that sensation, with your favorite anime characters.

+You will be able to roll for random characters from your favorite series and have the chance to collect them all!

 ## Gif of app in action!
 ![ezgif com-video-to-gif (1)](https://user-images.githubusercontent.com/14980137/223320106-06d1a7fe-47c7-4999-9c00-8bbc45ea9abf.gif)